Cohesity ransomware attack detection and machine learning models

-Why do customers use Cohesity’s next-gen data management platform?
+Why do customers use the Cohesity Data Cloud?
 It’s the last line of defense to protect, detect, and recover valuable data from ransomware attacks—quickly and safely.
 Our technology minimizes the attack surface and makes us better at meeting more stringent backup SLAs, dramatically speeding all manner of recovery operations.
 We’ve built on that foundation to help customers recognize an attack sooner and react faster.
 We provide advanced threat detection signals with fewer false positives, fast and efficient ways to receive, manage, and act efficiently on alerts both to stop the attack and to accelerate the cleanup.

 A distinct benefit of our backup process is intelligence gathering about the data and how it has changed.
 Anomalous changes in backup data can provide accurate early warnings without generating a lot of false alarms.
 For example, when new data is suddenly less compressible than past work, that’s a potential hallmark of having been encrypted.
 This is sometimes known as entropy detection because encrypted data looks very random, which is why it doesn’t compress.

 To detect ongoing attacks and avoid false positives, Cohesity feeds multiple metrics into machine learning algorithms running in our Helios control plane, including but not limited to:

 Content information per backup: Size of data written, size of data read, logical size

 Change tracking information per backup: Number of files added, files deleted, files updated, files unchanged